Ferrari Berlinetta Boxer: BB 512

 The 365 GT4 BB was replaced by the BB 512 (also known as the 512 BB) in 1976.

 The name 512 referred to the car's 5 litre, 12 cylinder engine, resurrecting the name of the earlier Ferrari 512 racer.
 This was a deviation from Ferrari's established practice of naming 12-cylinder road cars (as the 365 BB) after their individual cylinder displacement.

 The new model was first shown to the public at the 1976 Paris Motor Show.

 The Tipo F102 B engine was enlarged to 4943 cc.
 Bore and stroke were now 82 mm x 78 mm and the compression ratio was increased to 9.2:1.
 Ferrari sales brochures claimed a peak power output of 360 bhp; later Ferrari publications revised this to 340 bhp.
 This was lower than the claimed power of the 365 GT4 BB, but the BB 512 reached peak power at 6200 rpm, lower than the 7000 rpm peak of the previous model.
 Torque slightly increased to 331 ftlb at 4300 rpm.
 Despite the loss in peak power, the flatter torque curve of the 5 liter engine provided a smoother and more user friendly power delivery.
 The larger displacement engine also allowed Ferrari to meet more stringent pollution and noise regulations without losing performance.

+Autocar tested a BB512 in May 1978, when they measured 0-60 mph in 6.2 seconds and reached a speed of 163 mph (262 km/h).
+Although these figures are not as high as those published in other road tests, it was listed in the Guinness Book of Records as the world's fastest independently road-tested production car.

 A dual plate clutch handled the added torque and eased the pedal effort.
 Dry sump lubrication prevented oil starvation in hard cornering.
 In order to improve grip, the rear Michelin XWX tires were increased in width to 225 70 VR 15 and the rear wheels were widened from 7.5 inches to 9 inches wide.
 The front tires remained 215 70 VR 15 on 7.5 inch wide wheels, as on the 365 GT4 BB.
 The chassis remained unaltered, but these wider rear tires meant the rear track increased to 1563 mm and the rear bodywork was widened accordingly.

 External differentiators included a new chin spoiler upfront, incorporated in the bumper.
 At top speed the nose of 365 GT4 BB lifted 1 inch; the BB 512's chin spoiler eliminated this tendency.
 NACA ducts were added behind the door on each side, provided cooling for the exhaust system and rear brakes.
 At the rear, there were now twin tail lights and exhaust pipes each side, instead of triple units as on the 365 GT4 BB.
 The panel between the taillights was now slats, instead of black mesh.
 The number of vents in the engine cover increased, in order to improve engine cooling.